OpenBMB/VisRAG/README.md

 **VisRAG** is a novel vision-language model (VLM)-based RAG pipeline.
 In this pipeline, instead of first parsing the document to obtain text, the document is directly embedded using a VLM as an image and then retrieved to enhance the generation of a VLM.
 Compared to traditional text-based RAG, **VisRAG** maximizes the retention and utilization of the data information in the original documents, eliminating the information loss introduced during the parsing process.
 <p align="center"><img width=800 src="assets/main_figure.png"/></p>

+## 🎉 News

+* 20241015: Released our train data and test data on Hugging Face which can be found in the [VisRAG](https://huggingface.co/collections/openbmb/visrag-6717bbfb471bb018a49f1c69) Collection.
+* 20241014: Released our [paper](https://arxiv.org/abs/2410.10594) on arXiv.
+Released our [Model](https://huggingface.co/openbmb/VisRAG-Ret) on Hugging Face.

 ## VisRAG Pipeline

 ### VisRAG-Ret